513: The Brain That Wouldn't Die

-“Kodak moment” was an advertising slogan used by the Eastman Kodak company to signify an event so emotionally significant that it must be preserved on film for all time; it has since been enshrined in popular culture.
+“Kodak moment” was an advertising slogan used by the Eastman Kodak company since the 1960s to signify an event so emotionally significant that it must be preserved on film for all time; it has since been enshrined in popular culture.

 And now, Mel Blanc makes his move. –[Yosemite Sam voice.]
 You’re goin’ out with me, varmint!

 Mel Blanc (1908-1989) was a renowned Warner Bros. voiceover artist who worked on many of their classic animated shorts.
 His characters included Bugs Bunny, Daffy Duck, Porky Pig, Pepe le Pew, and others.
 “You’re goin’ out with me, varmint” is an imitation of another of his WB characters, Yosemite Sam—a diminutive gunslinger who squared off primarily against Bugs Bunny.
 Sam and his huge red mustache first appeared in 1945’s Hare Trigger.

 I’ll have a drink with James Finlayson.
 D’oh!

 James Finlayson (1887-1953) was a bald, mustachioed comedian known for his double take followed by a slow burn, seen most famously in a series of Laurel & Hardy shorts.
 He appeared in nearly 200 films during his career.
 Finlayson was known for saying “D’oh,” decades before Homer Simpson became world-famous for it, although his version was more drawn out than Homer’s (“D’oooooooh”); in fact, Dan Castellaneta, who supplied Homer’s voice, cited Finlayson as his inspiration for the character trait.
 Finlayson used it as a “minced oath”—that is, a way of swearing without actually uttering the naughty word (in this case, “damn”).

 “You don’t remember me, do you, Doris?”
 I’m from the March of Dimes.